A Trusted Friend in a Complicated World

 Outlander by Diana Gabaldon

-They say that the books are always better, but if you’re already a fan of the Starz series, listening to the original audiobook will make you realize that the show is done pretty darn well.
-Of course, it’s nearly impossible to pack everything into a series of hour-long television episodes, so true Outlander fans will love having the gaps filled in and relationships further explored (not to mention even more steamy scenes involving Claire and her smoldering Scot, Jamie Fraser) by the unabridged romance novels in this series.
+They say that the books are always better, but if you’re already a fan of the time-traveling historical series on Starz, listening to the original audiobook will make you realize that the show is done pretty darn well.
+Of course, it’s nearly impossible to pack everything into a series of hourlong television episodes, so true Outlander fans will love having the gaps filled in and relationships further explored (not to mention even more steamy scenes involving Claire and her smoldering Scot, Jamie Fraser) by the unabridged romance novels.
+If you’re a fan of Audible, the full 19-book Outlander series is arguably one of the best on the platform.

 Shop Now